 Bankruptcy … and the demise of the firm.

 At least for the last decade of his life, Henry senior worked with his two sons, George and Henry junior, as suppliers to Messrs C. and F. Sudbury, the father doing journeyman’s work for the Sudburys until his death in 1884.
-At that point Enoch joined with his two brothers in a partnership to produce on their lace and taffeta at the Station Road factory.
-They traded as Henry Carrier & Co., although it became clear that neither Henry junior nor George had sufficient understanding of the management of the business to operate it successfully, They had previously left ‘operational details’ to their father, and now those were in the hands of their brother Enoch.
+At that point Enoch joined with his two brothers in a partnership to produce their lace and taffeta at the Station Road factory.
+They traded as Henry Carrier & Co., although it became clear that neither Henry junior nor George had sufficient understanding of the management of the business to operate it successfully.
+They had previously left ‘operational details‘ to their father, and now those were in the hands of their brother Enoch.

-Since May 1879 Enoch had traded, successfully as a grocer in Bath Street, but this business was not now incorporated into the partnership, and Enoch continued it independently.
+Since May 1879 Enoch had traded, successfully, as a grocer in Bath Street, but this business was not now incorporated into the partnership, and Enoch continued it independently.
 Thus, Henry and George operated as ‘working partners ‘ in the lace and taffeta production and were paid a weekly wage of 25s for their work; Enoch acted as manager and salesman.

 Problems with delayed orders led to financial difficulties which mounted up and culminated in the firm’s bankruptcy in October 1888.
 Both Henry and George blamed the bankruptcy on Enoch — he had been responsible for ‘keeping the books’, had not allowed the other two to have sight of them, and kept them both in the dark.
 Enoch was ‘a designing man and the failure was in consequence of the manner in which he conducted the business’.

 It was while the brothers were being examined by the Bankruptcy Court at the end of 1888 that Enoch ‘left’ Ilkeston for America.
+Eventually, in May of 1889, the two brothers who had remained in Ilkeston were granted an unconditional discharge from bankruptcy.

 “Regularly for many years, Henry Carrier could be seen at a certain time on Sunday morning crossing Queen Street fields, on his way to the Dale, where he spent the day, returning home in the evening.”